ShuaibShaban/code-challenge/grade challenge/README.md

 To run the application use the following stepsto run the app.

+The cloned repo has three folders for differrent projects.

+In order to access the main directory with the speed project  run

+          cd grade challenge     in your terminal.

 - Run the application

       npm start

+If the application does not run right click on your index.html page and open with live server to launch the page that has the placeholder, where you get to fill in the Score/Marks that you want to test with then click the submit button available on the page.

 # Authors
 This project was contributed to by: